Toggle menu

 "Learning new techniques and getting involved in both the cleaning and the wider collections work has been really fulfilling.
 Seeing the process from start to finish has given me a new appreciation for what goes into caring for our heritage."

-Expert Insight: From Our Conservator
+Expert Insight: From our conservator

 Karen Barker, who is supporting the team with her expertise, shared her thoughts: